kerrickchan/kerrickchan/README.md

 ### Hi there 👋

-# I'm a Senior Frontend Engineer
+# I'm a Senior Software Engineer
  * 💼 I'm currently working in PaaS Company
  * 🌱 I'm currently studying Will learning AI (TensorflowJS)
  * 👯 I’m looking to collaborate on Mobile and Web UI/UX design